Hyperarousal and how it causes insomnia

-A delicate balance between two opposing systems governs our body and mind at any given time.
-The sympathetic system is the body’s threat detection system that prepares your body to respond to any threat.
-On the other hand, the parasympathetic system calms the body and mind and induces a state of relaxation.
+At any given time, a delicate balance between two opposing systems governs our body and mind.
+The sympathetic system is the body’s threat detection system that prepares your body to respond to any threat, while the parasympathetic system calms the body and mind and induces a state of relaxation.

 'Everything in life has to have balance.' - Donna Karan.

 When the balance tilts in favor of the sympathetic system, hyperarousal ensues.
-A heightened threat detection system, though, comes at a cost.
+This heightened threat detection system, though, can sometimes come at a cost.

 Read on to learn what hyperarousal is, its symptoms and causes, how it affects your sleep, and what you can do about it.